zyzyzy3zy/Fast-DDS/ProgressToQ1.md

 A possible solution is to conform to the [ROS 2 Vulnerability Disclosure Policy](https://www.ros.org/reps/rep-2006.html)

+This point is only recommended for Quality Level 3, but it is REQUIRED for Quality Level 2 and above.

 ## Progress toward Quality Level 2

 Below the points that should be solved in order to qualify for the Quality Level 2 are addressed.